ymerkli/herding-elephants/src/README.md

 ### Coordinator
 The coordinator is a centrally running server which has a global view over the ingress switches.
 Due to the need for asynchronous communication (hellos and reports can be sent at anytime), we implemented the communication model as a client-server remote procedure call (RPC) interaction.
 The coordinator is running a server which runs an coordinator service.
 This service implements two exposed functions: `send_hello` and `send_report`.
 These functions are called by the L2Controllers when wanting to send hellos or reports.
 For a hello, the coordinator needs to answer: the coordinator needs to answer with the group-based locality parameter l_g (how many switches see the group g).
 This is done via callback functions.
 When sending a hello, the L2Controller also sends a callback function which is registered at the coordinator.
 The coordinator then calls the callback with l_g.
 The coordinator keeps track of the number of reports that have been sent for each flow.
 Once the number of reports for a given flow reaches the reporting_threshold, the flow is promoted to an elephant (heavy-hitter).
+When the coordinator is terminated, a signal handler will write the found elephants to a json file.

 ### L2Controller
 Each ingress switch has an L2Controller running.
 The L2Controller receives hellos and reports from the data plane (through digests or copy-to-cpu), unpacks and processes them.
 Initially, the L2Controller resets the controller state, passes the custom crc32 polynomials to the switch, writes the sampling probability in a register accessible by the data plane (this needs to be done from the control plane since there is no floating point arithmetic in P4) and fills a forwarding table which forwards packets to the aggregating switch.